torchnyu/blog/_posts/2020-05-12-things-you-shouldnt-assume.md

 professor only spent like a day on Stokes', he spent a whole week on vectors.

-Again, don't take this as an excuse to not study the whole curriculum.
+Don't take this as an excuse to not study the whole curriculum.
 Just remember to polish up the end material.

 # The Class Will Be Like Last Year

-Professors are wild untrained beasts.
+Professors are wild unhinged beasts.
 Would you assume a tiger follows a pattern?
 Then why a professor?

 # AP Credit Means I'm Prepared